-(Joshua 24:15) "If it is disagreeable in your sight to serve the LORD, choose for yourselves today whom you will serve: whether the gods which your fathers served which were beyond the River, or the gods of the Amorites in whose land you are living; but as for me and my house, we will serve the LORD."
+(Joshua 24:15) Now if you are unwilling to serve the LORD, choose this day whom you will serve, whether the gods your ancestors served in the region beyond the River or the gods of the Amorites in whose land you are living; but as for me and my household, we will serve the LORD."

 Perhaps you have noticed that increasing numbers of people have decided that it is evil (a strong statement, truly evil) to serve the LORD, the God of the Bible, and they have turned to or have invented lesser gods that make them increasingly unreasonable in their thoughts and actions (see Romans 1:16-32).
 Some people felt the same way in the time of Joshua; therefore, Joshua put a choice before the people and their leaders, even as people have the same choice today.
 People can choose to love and serve the LORD of history, the Creator of heaven and earth as revealed in the Bible; or, they can choose to serve some of the false gods that have been handed down and served throughout history.
 Everyone will serve someone or something, even if it is a thing called money.
 It is the same today as in the days of Joshua and Jesus.
-In Matthew 6:24, Jesus declared: "No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+In Matthew 6:24,

+Jesus declared: "No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money."
 Joshua taught by words and example: he and his house would serve the LORD.

-(Joshua 24:21) The people said to Joshua, "No, but we will serve the LORD."
+(Joshua 24:21) And the people said to Joshua, "No, we will serve the LORD!"